LennartKeller/trf_training_tut/text/PyTorchLightning.md

         return outputs
 ```

-Since we want to compute the loss while training and while validating the model, we factor out the loss function into a separate method.
+Because we want to compute the loss while training and validating the model, we factor out the loss function into a separate method.
 Implementation-wise, the loss function is only slightly variated from the original implementation.
 The only changes are that we retrieve the target token id from the hyperparameters of the model.
 Also, we draw inspiration from the `transformers` API and add a custom version of the forward method.
 This method computes both the forward step and the loss.
 The loss is then attached to the output of the model.